Edward (Ted) Beatty

 Beatty is the author of Institutions and Investment: The Political Basis of Industrialization in Mexico before 1911 (Stanford University Press, 2001) and Technology and the Search for Progress in Modern Mexico (University of California Press, 2015), winner of the Friedrich Katz Prize for best book on Latin America and the Caribbean from the American Historical Society.
 He has received research support from the National Science Foundation, the Instituto de Iberoamérica at the Universidad de Salamanca, and the Kellogg Institute for International Studies.
-Beatty is currently working on a new project that examines changes in consumption patterns in Mexico, ca. 1850-1930, as well as a study of natural resource constraints to technology adoption.
+Beatty is currently working on an NSF-funded project examining the global history of engineering, ca. 1870-1940.

 Beatty teaches undergraduate and doctoral courses on the history of Mexico and Latin America and comparative economic history.